vedph/cadmus_web/doc/adding-parts.md

 };
 ```

-If you want to infer a schema in the [JSON schema tool](https://jsonschema.net/), which is usually the quickest way of writing the schema, you can use this JSON template adding your model's properties to it:
+If you want to infer a schema in the [JSON schema tool](https://jsonschema.net/), which is usually the quickest way of writing the schema, you can use this JSON template, adding your model's properties to it:

 ```json
 {